mhaas/fbwlan/README.md

 Several commercial implementations are also available.
 Facebook themselves offer [Facebook Wifi](https://www.facebook.com/help/126760650808045/).
-The offer looks good on paper, with affordable devices like the D-Link DIR-865L and the Netgear R6300 (v2) being available.
+The offer looks good on paper, with affordable devices like the D-Link DIR-865L and the Netgear R6300 (v2).
 Some research reveals that the Facebook Wifi implementation
 [always enables HTTPS](http://forum1.netgear.com/showpost.php?p=493554&postcount=12).
 This means that many smartphone apps will always work and the user might not